skyflowapi/skyflow-js/README.md

 - [**Using Skyflow File Element to upload a file**](#using-skyflow-file-element-to-upload-a-file)
 ## Inserting data into the vault

 To insert data into the vault from the browser, use the `insert(records, options?)` method of the Skyflow client.
 The `records` parameter takes a JSON object of the records to be inserted in the below format.
-The `options` parameter takes a dictionary of optional parameters for the insertion.
+The `options` parameter takes a object of optional parameters for the insertion.
 See below:

 ```javascript
 const records = {